Makeright – Design Volunteers Wanted!!

-We are seeking to attract qualified designers and students, including those who are retired, who are able to give a minimum of one or two afternoons per week (13.00 – 17.00) for 8 consecutive weeks starting in July 2016, to work with inmates at HMP Thameside.
+DACRC are seeking to attract qualified designers and students, including those who are retired, who are able to give a minimum of one or two afternoons per week (12.30pm – 5pm), for 8 consecutive weeks starting w/c 20th March 2017, to work with inmates at HMP Thameside.

 The DACRC team will provide 2 days training in design facilitation techniques at the prison – one session before you start and a final debriefing session when you have completed the course.
-Volunteers will be given certification by DACRC that they have completed the course and can list this experience on their CV.
-More importantly, we think you will learn a lot from working with inmates.
+Volunteers will be given certification by DACRC upon completion of the course and can list this experience on their CV.

 All offers are subject to passing security checks and clearance prior to joining the team.

-If you are interested please send a 1 page CV (including details of a referee who we can contact) to firstname.lastname@example.org by 15th May 2016.
+If you are interested please send a 1 page CV (including details of a referee that we can contact) to firstname.lastname@example.org by 6th March 2017 (interviews will be held beginning of March 2017).